 Direct access appointments available

-What happens after the initial periodontal therapy is completed?
 Your baseline indices of pocketing, bleeding and plaque will be reassessed so any improvement can be measured.
-If there are any areas not improving then we will review your oral hygiene to see if this is the cause… Further deeper cleaning may be needed in the future, possibly with an antibiotic or a referral to a periodontal specialist if an area is still not responding.
-Periodon titis is not curable but it can be stabilized.
+If there are any areas not improving, then we will review your oral hygiene to see if this is the cause.
+Further deeper cleaning may be needed in the future, possibly with an antibiotic or a referral to a periodontal specialist if an area is still not responding.
+Periodontitis is not curable but it can be stabilised.
 A positive outcome is when you experience very little or no bleeding/swollen gums.
 Your gum pockets are stable and not progressing deeper.
 How is gum disease managed long term?
-Once the periodontitis is stable then you can move onto maintenance therapy where your gums are monitored for any change.
+Once the Periodontitis is stable then you can move onto maintenance therapy where your gums are monitored for any change.
 The hygienist will reinforce oral hygiene messages and techniques to ensure you are still motivated and able to maintain your oral health at home and any professional cleaning of the tooth surface is carried out.